 For both beginners and experts, Thrillseekers in Denver may be the perfect place to start your climbing exploration, with climbing walls of all angles, including 90-degree ceiling climbing.

-Introductory lessons cost $50 (a sliding scale is implemented for groups of two or more) and include rental gear, an introduction to safety skills, and the rules and language of climbing.
+Introductory lessons are available, (a sliding scale is implemented for groups of two or more) and include rental gear, an introduction to safety skills, and the rules and language of climbing.
 Lessons last approximately one hour, followed by two hours of practice.
-Daily admissions are $13.
-Member rates are also available.
-Children under 12 with an adult can climb free or pay $12 if alone.
-Gear rental price is $7 for shoes and harness.
+Daily admissions and member rates are also available.
+Family rates make it possible for all to enjoy this activity together.

 Rock’n & Jam’n 1, Inc.

 9499 Washington St. Unit C

 Centennial, Colo.
 80112

 Rock’n & Jam’n has two locations in Thornton and Centennial, and offers a large indoor climbing space.
 They also host fundraisers (such as The Summit for Someone which benefits at-risk youth), group events, summer camps and competitive meetings.